Project in Computational Science

 - present and summarise the project work in the form of a scientific report and in a popular style as a poster and a web presentation.

-Project work in groups (2-3 students).
-Seminars, presentation skills training.
+Project work in groups (2-4 students).
+Seminars and training in presentation skills and project management.

 No reading list found.